 But some will.
 More on that in a moment.

-In my bio, I share my credentials as a Certified Professional Midwife, licensed by the Medical Board of California.
+First, just a quick word about me: As a Certified Professional Midwife, licensed by the Medical Board of California.
 I have provided midwifery services for over 1500 mamas and babies over the last 25 years.

 With all of that experience, in my humble opinion, I have probably seen EVERYTHING when it comes to paying for a natural childbirth.
 The number one thing I have learned is: those mothers who really want a natural childbirth, find a way to have one.

-2. Ask about discounts: Many midwives offer a discount if you pay upfront, pay by cash or check, or meet certain other conditions.
-In my practice we offer a $1000 discount if the account is paid in full by the 28th week of pregnancy.
-We also a military / public service discount.
+Many midwives offer a discount if you pay upfront, pay by cash or check, or meet certain other conditions.
+Some practices offer a significant discount if the account is paid in full in the first appointment.
+Others offer discounts for military service members or other special circumstances.
+Definitely worth asking!

-3. Ask about a reduced fee: Many licensed midwives offer ‘sliding scale’ pricing, based on ability to pay.
-In my practice we offer a reduced rate to help manage the cost of a natural birth for those who qualify for MediCal coverage based on income.
-We also frequently reduce our fees for moms who are willing to come to our birth center vs having us visit them in their homes.
+Some licensed midwives offer ‘sliding scale’ pricing, based on ability to pay.
+Some offer a reduced rate to help manage the cost of a natural birth for those who qualify for MediCal or other state-sponsored programs.
+Some offer reduced fees for moms who are willing to come to the midwife's location vs requiring the midwife to travel.

-5. Inquire about an in-network exception: Some insurance plans will grant an in network exception if they do not have a contracted OB or hospital in your location.
-In my practice we have a billing specialist on staff who specializes in securing in-network exceptions for as many of our clients as possible.
+Some insurance plans will grant an exception and cover your birth even if they do not have a contracted OB or hospital in your location.
+Midwives sometimes keep a billing specialist on staff, specializing securing in network exceptions and other insurance-related matters.

-2. Ask for financial help from family and friends in lieu of baby-shower gifts.
 The total cost of a natural childbirth for the birth parents can be much more manageable if shared by a group – particularly a group of people who love you and want you to have your perfect childbirth experience.

 Now, to recap: today’s main question was "how much is a midwife?"
 I hope this article has helped answer that question, but provide ideas on how to actually afford and pay for the natural birth of your dreams.